CatCatNya/catstodon/README.md

 - any of the `stable/*` branches or stable tags
   - do note, however, that these branches/tags have a similar support cycle to upstream, and therefore also to vanilla Mastodon!
-  - New Catstodon-exclusive features will only be introduced to the main branch.
-The `stable` branches will _not_ get backports of new features.
+  - New Catstodon-exclusive features will only be introduced to the `main` branch.
+The `stable` branches will _not_ get backports of new features once `main` diverges from them significantly.
 - the `main` branch, which is comparable to "nightly" versions in vanilla Mastodon.

 ## Differences